 One-pager examples in the real world

-In this general one-pager, Threekit briefly explains what it does and how it integrates with Salesforce.
-More specifically, it uses a variety of visual elements, from mockups to illustrated icons, to break up the text and display what the company's 3D product configurator looks like in action.
+In this general one-pager example, Threekit briefly explains what it does and how it integrates with Salesforce.
+It uses a variety of visual elements, including mockups and illustrated icons, to break up the text and show what the company's product looks like in action.
+Each component is clearly defined with three separate background colors, making it easy to scan.
+Minimal copy gets the point across, and the largest title and image sit at the top of the page to establish a clear visual hierarchy.

 While you can only do so much with a list of definitions, it doesn't hurt to make them easy to read.
 The classic color contrast of orange and blue shades does wonders here, as does the clear numbering and use of white space.
 The definitions themselves are short and to the point—perfect for a quick reference or review.